Revisiting joint decoding based multi-talker speech recognition with DNN acoustic model: Multi-talker speech recognition

 where $p(v^\spkrA_t|y_t)$ is a posterior modeled by neural network \eqref{eq:pit_asr}.
 Note that the evidence $p(x_t^a)$ does not affect the decoding results, since it is constant.
 That is why we use pseudo-likelihoods $\p(x^\spkrA_t | v^\spkrA_t)$

 However, in this work, we found out that normalizing by prior $p(v_t^\spkrA)$ does not really help either, so we kept $\p(x^\spkrA_t | v^\spkrA_t) \approx p(v^\spkrA_t|y_t)$.

 Recognizing speech using an HMM involves finding the most likely sequence $\hat{\w}^\spkrA$ given observed data $\x^\spkrA$ (i.e. the maximum a posteriori (MAP) state sequence).
-The MAP state sequence is obtained by forward pass of Viterbi algorithm, where messages $m(v_t)$ are defined as
+The MAP state sequence is obtained by Viterbi algorithm, where messages $m(v_t)$ are defined as

 The MAP state sequence $\hat{\w} = [\hat{v}_1, \dots, \hat{v}_T]$ is recovered by backtracking $\hat{v}_t = \Tilde{v}_t(\hat{v}_{t+1})$, where $\hat{v}_T = \argmax_{v_T} m(v_T)$ initiates the recursion.